iyotee/DigitecPriceNAvailabilityBot/README.md

 ### Prerequisites

 You should already have a bot on telegram or you have to create one, thus returns you a token.
-Then you can ask the Telegram UserID bot (@myidbot) to give you your User ID by sending the command :
+Then you can ask the Telegram UserID bot https://telegram.me/myidbot to give you your User ID by sending the command :

 ```sh
 /getid